analgesicproductions/sephonie-controllers/MyPlayer3D_Explanation.md

-This is an explanation of the player code!

-For the most part, this is not overly entangled with the camera code, although the player code does reference the camera's orientation (to decide what direction holding forward should translate to, etc.)

-Are the practices here used best practice?
-No, but they did end up making a good game, so that's all that matters!

 I'm going to start with a high-level conceptual overview of the file before going more into specifics.

-Note, that due to my time, I don't really explain the vector math in any detail.
+Note, that due to time, I don't explain the vector math in any detail.
 If you want me to, let me know and I can!

 # A Rant on Controls